 Re: Basic description of Generator and Lane system operation

-by Paul Hamilton » 6 hours ago
+by Paul Hamilton » one month ago

 All my aircraft have momentary start ECU/switches so it is so there is no shutting off needed.
 However, I have added onto the checklist to turn the Emergency ECU switch on before starting so you have fuel pressure.
 Then turn it off after starting.
 I have found they start immediately not having to wait 2 to 3 seconds for fuel pressure to build while cranking the engine.
 Greater chance of leaving it on..........